ytakano/catenaccio_dpi/README.md

     $ ./src/cdpi_mongo -i eth0

 You can specify IP address and port number of MongoDB by -m option.
-If you donn't pass -m option, it connects to localhost:27017 by default.
+If you don't pass -m option, it connects to localhost:27017 by default.

     $ ./src/cdpi_mongo -i eth0 -m localhost:27017